-Bock et al (2004) looked at the reliability of x-rays against two methods of recognised evaluation.
-The Kellgren-Lawrence scale 1-4 showing different levels of deterioration by radiographic interpretation, and secondly, the International Cartilage Repair Society scale (ICRS; 1998).
-In an ideal world there should be reasonable comparison, but 54% (144) underestimated the presence of degeneration and 11% (29) overestimated the presence of degenerative changes.
+Bock et al. (2004) looked at the reliability of x-rays against two methods of recognised evaluation.
+The Kellgren-Lawrence scale 1-4 shows different levels of deterioration by radiographic interpretation, and secondly, the International Cartilage Repair Society scale (ICRS; 1998).
+In an ideal world, there should be a reasonable comparison, but 54% (144) underestimated the presence of degeneration and 11% (29) overestimated the presence of degenerative changes.
 Around 35% (92) agreed with the intra-operative scale using the ICRS.
-Table 2 shows the Kellgren-Lawrence scale for radiographic interpretation of damage in hallux valgus
+Table 2 shows the Kellgren-Lawrence scale for radiographic interpretation of damage in hallux valgus.

 The use of intra-articular investigation or arthroscopy is probably still in its infancy compared to knees and ankles.
-Fibre-optic cameras are now small enough to insert into the mtpj as recorded by Lui (2008) cited by Villas (2012).
+Fibre-optic cameras are now small enough to insert into the mtpj, as recorded by Lui (2008) cited by Villas (2012).
 Synovectomy produced a 90% good outcome in a study with 121 patients.

 Mapping cartilage lesions

-Roukis et al (2005) provided the first mapping exercise on live patients rather than falling back on cadaveric studies.
-Such studies may have predominated previous work on cartilage defects (Scranton & Rutowski,1980) where sesamoids were blamed for erosive changes.
-Roukis cites Dereymaeker (1996), where erosive changes existed under the first toe joint in cadaveric studies.
-Such studies tend to use subjects that fall into an older age bracket.
-Broadening the subject’s age offers a fresh view and a wider age perspective but living subjects are preferred.
+Roukis et al. (2005) provided the first mapping exercise on live patients rather than cadaveric studies.
+Such studies may have predominated previous work on cartilage defects (Scranton & Rutowski,1980), where sesamoids were blamed for erosive changes.
 The top layer of cartilage, the pearly white material (lamina splendens), measures in microns, while the cartilage thickness for the first toe joint is less than 1mm.
-The chondrocyte content is low (0.4-2%) relying on the specialised effect of collagen fibres, proteoglycans and water.
+The chondrocyte content is low (0.4-2%), relying on the specialised effect of collagen fibres, proteoglycans and water.
 The deeper two zones do not play an immediate part in dealing with stress.

-Any replacement that does arise will repair with fibro-cartilage, Walsh et al (2007).
-Adaption to cartilage and bone is seen in hallux rigidus around the dorsal and medial aspects of the metatarsal head within the first mtpj anatomy.
-Roukis et al (2005) suggested erosive cases existed in a 100% over the age of =/>50 in a study of 166 feet affecting one or other part of the mtpj.
-Jastifer et al (2014) found 91% in his patient cohort had osteochondral lesions in 56 consecutive feet.
-The numbers may appear low when compared to a study by Bock et al (2004), Austria, who reported 73% of their 196 patients with erosions.
+Any replacement repairs with fibro-cartilage, Walsh et al. (2007) rather than new cartilage.
+Adaption to cartilage and bone is seen around the dorsal and medial aspects of the metatarsal head within the first mtpj anatomy.
+Roukis et al. (2005) suggested erosive cases existed in 100% over the age of 50 in a study of 120 patients affecting one or other part of the mtpj.
+Jastifer et al. (2014) found that 91% of his patient cohort had osteochondral lesions in 56 consecutive feet.
+The numbers may appear low compared to a study by Bock et al. (2004), who reported 73% of their 196 patients with erosions.
 Jastifer used the ICRS scale while Roukis did not.
 Jastifer followed his patients for 2 years and measured the damage across the cartilage surfaces for sesamoids and metatarsals.

 Are we any better informed?

-Sesamoid displacement is easy enough to assess from x-rays, but the correlation with actual erosive changes is less robust.
-The confounding features of erosive changes in the first MTP joint are compounded by the fact that two sesamoids articulate with the remaining first MTP joint.
+Sesamoid displacement is easy to assess from x-rays, but the correlation with actual erosive changes is less easy.
 Males showed more erosive zones when a demarcating map drew 13 different locations, Roukis.
 As the age of the participants increased, the number of zones involved increased as well as the incidence of a lesion.
-A long toe (66%) was considered more likely to be involved when compared to a second, shorter toe, but this only related to one of the zones; at the inferior medial surface.
-Conversely fewer erosions were seen when the toe in relation to the second digit was shorter, Roukis et al (2005).
-Medial erosions predominated while the lateral side was spared more often (Figure 1).
+Fewer erosions were seen when the first toe in relation to the second digit was shorter, Roukis et al. (2005).
+Medial erosions predominated, while the lateral side was spared more often.

-The proximal articular set angle or PASA, was associated with the inferior central zone erosions.
+The proximal articular set angle, or PASA, was associated with the inferior central zone erosions.
 This is an angle of the head of the cartilage cap upon the first metatarsal.
 It has been considered to have been adapted in shape and position over time as well as being part of development.
-Breslauer et al 2001 used cadaveric studies and applied these to patients to show that the metatarsal rotated to increase sesamoid impingement against the crista.
-They believed that capital osteotomies to correct the PASA angle increased the risk of metatarsal-sesamoid joint damage creating stiffness.
-Rounded joints fared better than ridged and square joints although the relevance of joint shape still remains unproven by a number of previous authors.
-There is a suggestion that an increase PASA (norm = 0-8) above 8 degrees is likely to lead to more erosive changes.
+Breslauer et al. 2001 used cadaveric studies and applied these to patients to show that the metatarsal rotated to increase sesamoid impingement against the crista.

 Getting closer to the answer?